Thomas Sprat: Life

 Sprat was born at Beaminster, Dorset, and educated at Wadham College, Oxford, where he held a fellowship from 1657 to 1670.
 Having taken orders he became a prebendary of Lincoln Cathedral in 1660.
 In the preceding year he had gained a reputation by his poem To the Happie Memory of the most Renowned Prince Oliver, Lord Protector (London, 1659), and he was afterwards well known as a wit, preacher and man of letters.

 In 1669 Sprat became canon of Westminster Abbey, and in 1670 rector of Uffington, Lincolnshire.
 He was chaplain to Charles II in 1676, curate and lecturer at St Margaret's, Westminster, in 1679, canon of Chapel Royal, Windsor in 1681, Dean of Westminster in 1683 and Bishop of Rochester in 1684.
 He was appointed Dean of the Chapel Royal in 1685 and was Clerk of the Closet from 1685 to 1687.

 Sprat was a member of James II's ecclesiastical commission, and in 1688 he read the Declaration of Indulgence to empty benches in Westminster Abbey.
 The suggestion was that he was playing at being Vicar of Bray.
-Although he opposed the motion of 1689 declaring the throne vacant, he assisted at the coronation of William and Mary.
+Although he opposed the motion of 1689 declaring the throne vacant, he assisted at the coronation of William III and Mary II.
 As Dean of Westminster he directed Christopher Wren's restoration of the abbey.

 In 1692 a bizarre attempt was made to implicate Sprat in a plot to restore the deposed king James II.
-This became known as the "flowerpot plot" because it involved a conspirator—a man named Robert Young—forging Sprat's signature on a document, smuggling it into the Bishop's manor and hiding the paper under a flowerpot.
+This became known as the "flowerpot plot" because it involved a conspirator—a man named Robert Young — forging Sprat's signature on a document, smuggling it into the Bishop's manor and hiding the paper under a flowerpot.
 The authorities were contacted about the document, which led to the Bishop's arrest for high treason and the searching of his house—the forged document was eventually found where Young had said it would be.
 However, Sprat was soon freed when it became clear that there was no case to answer.

 He died of apoplexy in 1713 at the Bishop's Palace in Bromley, Kent and was buried on the south side of St Nicholas' Chapel in Westminster Abbey.
 The monument is by Francis Bird.